Mojang/EducationContent/tutorials/events/intermediate/fun_py.md

 ```

 ## Step 6
-Go into Minecraft and test out all the events.
+Press the **Play** button, go into Minecraft and test out all the events.

-### Full Code:

 ```python
 def travelled_walk():